 Neither do I condemn you…

 This woman had been caught cheating on her husband.
-She was the last thing from “pure” according to any human standards.
-In fact, she was deemed worthy of death for her promiscuity.
+She was the last thing from “pure” by any human standards.
+In fact, she was condemned to death by the people.
 But what did Jesus say?
 “I do not condemn you.”

 At the end of that passage, Jesus told the woman to go and sin no more.
 But He wasn’t implying she had to be perfect.
 He was simply empowering her to start again.
 He set her free from the guilt of this failure.